 So if you have a “typical” home, then by all means, visit two or three websites offering an AVM solution to the question.

-If, like most of us though, your home is not virtually identical to the home down the street, complete the form below, and get a meaningful ball-park figure that you can at least start with.
+If, like most of us though, your home is not virtually identical to the Twin Creeks home that just sold down the street, complete the form below, and get a meaningful ball-park figure that you can at least start with.
 I should emphasize the ball-park element though.
 The more information you can provide about condition, upgrades, improvements etc., the more accurate will be the result.

 When you really want an accurate estimate of what your home is worth, though, the only way to find out is to consult a Realtor.

-When you are ready to find out what your home is really worth in the present market (and get some input on cost-effective ideas to increase it’s value and appeal), let me know, and I will be happy to let you have my thoughts and suggestions.
+When you are ready to find out what your home is really worth in the present market (and get some input on cost-effective ideas to increase it’s value and appeal), let us know, and we will be happy to let you have our thoughts and suggestions.
 You can call me any time on (925) 997-1585 or email me at email@example.com.